kkew3/cdup/README.md

 ## Usage

-	up: same as `cd ..`
+	Usage: up                   Same as `cd ..'
-	up -n LEVEL: same as `cd ..` for LEVEL times up DIR: same as `cd ..` for N times where N is the smallest nonnegative integer such that the target directory is named "DIR"
-	up '/DIR/': same as `cd ..` for N times where N is the smallest nonnegative integer such that the target directory's name matches "DIR" as a grep-style regular expression
+	       up -n LEVEL          Same as `cd ../.. etc.' (LEVEL `..'s) up NAME              Go upwards to the nearest directory named NAME up /REGEX/           Go upwards to the nearest directory matching REGEX (grep-style regex)
+	       ... [-s DIR]         Any command pattern above plus this option will go up to the underlying ancestor directory before going downwards to DIR, such that there's only one `cd' action
+	       up [-h | --help]     Show this help and exit

 One difference from "`cd ..` for N times" is that `up` function addresses the `OLDPWD` better than `cd ..` multiple times.